alexandrepoulin/codeSamples/README.md

 runaway.py: example of playing a game.
 Takes a screen shot of the screen, analyses some pixel values and then solves the puzzle.

 kpsmeter.py: measures the keyboard clicks per second.
 Was used when playing Flash Flash Revolution.

+practiceDisplay.py: practicing pygame by moving around an object in a screen.